aegis-iisc/effsynth/Oopsla22_artifact.md

 ## Step-by-step Instructions

 The following instructions explain:
-1. The structure of the repository giving relevant files.
+1. The structure of the repository highlighting relevant files.
 2. How to Run Cobalt to generate synthesis time Figure 9 a, b and c.
 3. How to Run Cobalt on individual synthesis problem.

-### Structure of the artifact.
+### structure of the Artifact.
-The source code for this artifact is available at [effsynth]()
+The source code for this Artifact is available at [effsynth](https://github.com/aegis-iisc/effsynth)

-The files and directories used in this artifact are:
+The files and directories used in this Artifact are:

 -  `quick_test.py` : a script to test the successfull installation of Cobalt
 -  `run_benchmarks.py` : a script to run Cobalt for all the benchmarks in the paper producing results.